Ingrid Visser (biologist): Scientific work

 Her research on orca has been published in international scientific journals, since 1998, and many of these publications are available on the Orca Research Trust website.

 In 2002 Visser's research was instrumental in the New Zealand Government's reclassification of New Zealand orcas from "Common" in the New Zealand Threat Classification System to "Nationally Critical".
 This is the equivalent status of "Critically Endangered" in the internationally recognised IUCN Red Data listing.

+While her earlier research focused on New Zealand orca populations, her more recent work has included expedition-based guiding and lecturing.